ThomasTran4/x-heep/sw/applications/0_DOOM/README.md

 ## Hardware Wiring

+The following tables and documents serve as a guide to correctly wire the ADAFRUIT peripheral to the PYNQ-Z2 board.

 | **Description**     | **PYNQ-Z2 PIN** | **ADAFRUIT PIN** | **Software PIN**  |
 |---------------------|-----------------|------------------|-------------------|
 | Joystick UP         | U8              | GPIO17           | GPIO 10           |